-Augmented Lectures are an innovative science communication format where a scientist and an artist co-create and co-produce a staged theatrescience lecture performance.
+Augmented Lectures are an innovative science communication format developed by Jet Propulsion Theatre where a scientist and an artist co-create and co-produce a staged theatrescience lecture performance.

 THE EXCITING WORLD OF MAPS